 After witnessing the horrors of World War One – he was wounded three times and blinded in one eye – he came back to New Zealand and immersed himself in nature.
 Featuring a mixture of native and exotic planting, when we visited the landscape shone in shades of ambers and greens.
 A particular highlight was a mighty cypress.
 Signage suggested visitors lie at the base of the trunk and look up, which I did, and wriggled my way round like the hand of a clock.
 Cool earth, fresh air, trees looming as glimpses of clouds scudded across the sky – as I orbited the base of the tree, I silently thanked Douglas for having created such a perfectly peaceful place.

 There was one more experience we really wanted to have: a reef ecology tour.
 Arriving at Dive Tatapouri’s beachside HQ at 8:30am, we donned waders and, furnished with bamboo staffs for balance, we were led across the reef to marvel at kingfish and rays.
 Keeping our fingers curled into fists, lest the kingfish dine on our digits, we fed these fabulous creatures as they swum round our legs.
 A lone octopus decided it was all too hectic and tried to make a getaway up my bamboo staff.
 When he realised that wasn’t wise, he vanished as quickly as he’d appeared.
 The star of the show was Tara, the heavily pregnant stingray who weighed an estimated 200kg.

 We could’ve waded with these magical creatures all day but, with the tide coming in and our plane flying out, there was no time for long goodbyes and before we knew it, we were on the plane, gazing down upon glorious Gisborne.

-Reported by Elisabeth Easther for our AA Directions Spring 2020 issue
+Reported by Elisabeth Easther for our Win with AA Directions issue